devisechain/Devise/README.rst

 Each synthetic asset on Devise is a unique data stream accessible through a cryptographic API.
 An Ethereum smart-contract is used to (anonymously) control access right to the API, users are identified by their Ethereum addresses, and the Ethereum blockchain can be used as a decentralized audit system for scarcity of access.

+Access to Devise is granted on a subscription basis with monthly terms renewed automatically until cancelled.
+Fees are paid in a custom (in-app) utility token, namely the Devise token or DVZ.
+The monthly fee is automatically set every month by the rental smart contract through a auction mechanism aiming at maximizing the value of the Devise alternative exchange based on clients bids, and under the scarcity constraint on the number of access.

-This repo contains the official Python 3 client supporting all Devise-related operations, as well as a Javascript library and Solidity source code.
+This repo contains the official Python 3 client supporting all Devise-related operations, as well as a Javascript library and all Solidity source code.

 To learn more about Devise, checkout our primer_.